Open-Source-Community/OSC-21-Linux-Sessions/Cyber Security/Forensics/Forensics II/README.md

 ### And many many others types

-	-Masking and filtering
+- Masking and filtering
-	-Redundant Pattern Encoding
+- Redundant Pattern Encoding
-	-Encrypt and Scatter
+- Encrypt and Scatter
-	-Algorithms and transformations
+- Algorithms and transformations

 ## TOOLS